Planning on Moving Overseas

 Set Up an Account You Can Use Overseas

-We recommend setting up an account with a large, international bank like HSBC, which simplifies your move by allowing you to open an international bank account in your host country before you move.
+We recommend setting up an account with a large, international bank like HSBC, simplifying your relocation by allowing you to open an international bank account in your host country before relocating overseas.
 In addition to that, try exploring Schwab Bank, which includes international ATM fee reimbursements, meaning that you will never have to pay a fee for using an ATM while abroad.

 Inform Your Current Bank/Credit Cards About Your Move

-Call your bank to inform them of your expected arrival in your host country, as well as a list of other countries that you expect to be visiting in the coming weeks.
-You should also check if any of your credit cards or debit cards have a foreign processing fee.
+Call your bank to inform them of your expected arrival in your host country and a list of other countries you expect to visit in the coming weeks.
+You should also check if any credit or debit cards have a foreign processing fee.
 These fees can add up quickly and drastically increase your living expenses.
-If all of your credit cards do have a foreign transaction fee, consider opening a new credit card, or withdrawing larger amounts of money when you visit ATMs in your host country to minimize flat withdrawal fees.
+If all of your credit cards have a foreign transaction fee, consider opening a new credit card or withdrawing larger amounts of money when visiting ATMs in your host country to minimize flat withdrawal fees.